Aquanty/rtd-hgs/docs/source/index.rst

 |

--.3in

 #. **dconc_allowed(i)** Maximum allowed absolute change in nodal
    concentration [M L:math:`^{-3}`] for the :math:`i`\ th species during any time step.
 This command needs to be repeated, once per species, each on a separate line.

--.3in

 --------------

 |

 :math:`\bullet \bullet \bullet`

-Input instructions !
-Concentration control, multi-species

 --------------